-The new one-day conference, from Shain Shapiro's Sound Diplomacy and property firm U+I, will champion successful cooperation between developers and music venues
+The new one-day conference, from Shain Shapiro's Sound Development and property firm U+I, will champion successful cooperation between developers and music venues

 Sign up for IQ Index